pr0me/binaryninja-api/docs/dev/workflows.md

 There is an API to interact directly with the Workflow Machine, allowing you to issue commands, query state, and control activity eligibility.

 !!! note
 	This API is only available in **Commercial** and above product editions.
+However, the Workflow Machine API is not required for the general use case of authoring or using workflows.

 ### WorkflowMachine CLI Commands